Completely removing Wispr Flow from your device

 Remove the Lock Screen widget (if added).

-Press and hold your Lock Screen until the customization mode appears.
+Press and hold your Lock Screen until customization mode appears.

 Tap Customize, then tap the Wispr Flow widget and remove it.